justisGipson/google_cert/configuration_management_and_the_cloud/week_one/README.md

         ensure => latest,
     }
     # contents of the file will be based on the source attribute
+    # agent will read the requiured contents from the specified location
     file { '/etc/ntp.conf':
         source => 'puppet:///modules/ntp/ntp.conf',
         replace => true,